thiago-cav/Zonation5R/README.md

 ## Overview

-*Zonation5R* is an R package that provides an interface to seamlessly integrate and execute Zonation 5 software directly from R. It enables efficient spatial prioritization and conservation planning workflows with enhanced reproducibility and automation.
+*Zonation5R* is an R package that provides an interface to easily integrate and execute Zonation 5 software directly from R. It enables efficient spatial prioritization workflows with enhanced reproducibility and automation.

 ## Installation